yhomarys-qa/qa-portfolio/02-Test-Cases/Cart/TC-008_Decrease_Product_Quantity.md

 ## ✅ Expected Result
 - Product quantity decreases correctly
-- Total price is updated accordingly
 - Quantity does not go below the minimum allowed (e.g., 1)
-- Changes are reflected immediately
-- No errors occur during the update